Market

 related parties which could be considered material in accordance with the policy of the company on materiality of related party

-There were no materially significant related party transactions which could have potential conflict with interest ofthe Company at large'
+There were no materially significant related party transactions which could have potential conflict with interest of the Company at

-Your directors draw attention of members to note no. 35 to the Standalone Financial Statements which set out related party disclosures
+large- Your directors draw attention of members to note no 34 to the Standalone Financial Statements which set out related party

-pursuant to the requirements of IND-AS 24.
-As required under the Companies Act, 2013, the prescribed Form AOC-2 is annexed as
+disclosures pursuant to the requirements of IND-AS 24.
+As required under the Companies Act, 2013, the prescribed Form AOC-2 is

 Annexure VI to this report.